harlan-zw/to-vite-and-beyond-a-history-and-future-of-bundling/slides.md

 ```

-Browsers & Node: Do not understand this (yet).
-Babel or esbuild is needed to transpile.
+Browsers & Node: <material-symbols-cancel-rounded class="text-red-300" /> Babel is required to transpile.

 <!--
 - had to transpile this at one point to CJS or AMD